IDEAL COLLEGE FOOTBALL

 As mentioned earlier, one of the hallmarks of Ideal College Football is balanced scheduling.
 So, what exactly is balanced scheduling?
 In this case, it means that teams will be playing other teams at their level, i.e. good teams play good teams, average teams play average teams and bad teams play bad teams – with a little crossover.
 Let's get into a bit of specifics on this point.

-First, let’s establish how many nonconference games a team will play in a given season, and the answer is seven…for most schools.
-Some schools will play eight nonconference games (and a handful will play nine), depending on the number of teams per conference and the conferences they’re matched up with.
+First of all, let's establish the size of conferences in Ideal College Football, as this is an important factor in determining the nature of the scheduling.
+All conferences in ICFB contain 10-12 schools.
+No exceptions.
+Conferences must contain at least 10 schools, and cannot exceed 12 schools.
+Secondly, let’s establish how many nonconference games any given team will play in any given season, and the answer is seven…for most schools.
+Some schools will play eight nonconference games (and a small handful will play nine).
+This depends on the number of teams in their conference, as well as the conferences they’re matched up with on the field.
 Schools in 10-team conferences tend to play more nonconference games, in order to fulfill the scheduling requirements of the larger conferences.
-In general, teams play four group games, two division games and one non-division game.
+In general, teams play four group games, two division games and one non-division game (explained below).
 This is in addition to their full conference slate, of course.
-Conferences contain between 10-12 schools, so every school is going to play a regular season of 16-18 games in Ideal College Football.
+Thus, doing the math (and we all love doing the math), it can be seen that every school is going to play a regular season of 16-18 games in Ideal College Football.

-The first portion of the above equations refer to Ideal College Football; the latter portion to NCAA/NAIA designations.
+The left-hand portion of the above equations refer to Ideal College Football; the right-hand portion to its analogs among real-life NCAA/NAIA designations.

-One note about the seeding for this initial season of Ideal College Football: While doing the extensive research in putting this together, I decided to look at programs long-term.
-Therefore, teams are seeded where you would expect them to be within conferences, though perhaps not exactly where they would be if we were only looking at this past season.
+One note about the seeding for the initial season of Ideal College Football: while doing the extensive research in putting this together, I decided to look at programs long-term.
+Therefore, teams are generally going to be seeded where you would expect them to be within conferences, though perhaps not exactly where they would be if we were only looking at the most recent season.
 Some programs have fallen behind where we traditionally expect them to be (ex.
 Nebraska, Miami), while other programs are recently emerging from decades of obscurity (ex.
 Baylor, TCU).
 Programs in Ideal College Football are not going to be exactly where they were from the most recent NCAA/NAIA season exclusively; nor are they going to be as they were five or 10 years ago exclusively; they are going to be an amalgamation of many seasons.
-As I put this together, it became apparent that this is the approach that would work best.
-These teams are going to perform as you would expect them to perform long-term, yet perhaps not exactly as they were during the most recently-completed season.
+As I put this together, it became apparent that this was the approach that would work best.
+These teams are going to perform as you would expect them to perform long-term, yet perhaps not exactly as they were during the most recently-completed real-life season.
 Surprises are undoubtedly in store.
-As with any aspect of ICFB, I welcome your questions: firstname.lastname@example.org or via Twitter or Facebook.

 Copyright © Steven Sugarman